senaite/senaite.queue/src/senaite/queue/tests/doctests/WorksheetAnalysesAssign.rst

 But still, if we manually trigger the dispatch with the queue being disabled, the action will take place.
-Thus, disabling the queue only prevents the system to add new tasks to the queue, but won't have effect to those that remain in the queue.
-Rather all remaining tasks will be processed in just one shot:
+Thus, disabling the queue only prevents the system to add new tasks to the queue, but won't have any effect to those that remain in the queue.
+Rather, it will transition all remaining analyses at once:

-    >>> response = test_utils.dispatch()
+    >>> test_utils.dispatch()
-    >>> "processed" in response
-    True
+    "Task 'task_assign_analyses' for ... processed"
     >>> queue.is_empty()
     True
     >>> transitioned = test_utils.filter_by_state(analyses, "assigned")